wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-your-migration-to-microsoft-365/includes/6-analyze-network-considerations-for-your-mail-migration.md

   :::column-end:::
   :::column:::
     Intrusion detection functionality configured on a network firewall often causes significant network delays and affects migration performance.
 Migrating data to Microsoft 365 mailboxes relies on your Internet connection.
-Internet delays effect overall migration performance.
+Internet delays can negatively affect overall migration performance.
 Also, users in the same company may have cloud mailboxes that are located in datacenters in different geographical locations.
 Depending on the customer's ISP, migration performance may vary.
   :::column-end:::
   :::column:::